 If a tooth is fractured, infected, or extremely damaged due to decay, our specialists may suggest an extraction.
 Though an extraction may feel like the end of the road, At Poulos & Somers, we view our gentle extraction process as the first step in rebuilding your smile.
-Our compassionate team offers judgement-free care, and we will work with you to develop a personalized treatment plan to replace your tooth for a bright, healthy smile.
+Our compassionate doctors offer judgement-free care, and will work with you to develop a personalized treatment plan to replace your tooth for a bright, healthy smile.

 The typical recovery time for a surgical tooth extraction from the office of Poulos & Somers is about two weeks.
 We use advanced technology and techniques to ensure a speedy, healthy recovery after any oral surgery.
 At our office, we are able to remove your tooth without affecting the surrounding teeth or damaging the underlying bone.